Anzohs/CPP00/README.md

 - Introduction to the `std::string` class.
 - Memory allocation and initialization.

-For more details, please refer to the official [subject PDF](https://cdn.intra.42.fr/pdf/pdf/156953/en.subject.pdf).

 ## Repository Structure

 This repository is organized as follows: